 Also, it’s likely not possible to make it track straight in all winds, e.g. it could be set up perfectly for light winds and still want to head up in gusts.

 2. The boat won’t tack

 Check that the jib boom isn’t too far forward, do not extend the jib boom counter balance.
 If the jib appears to flick across the deck back and forth, it’s too far forward.
 It could also be that you don’t have enough speed going into the tack, in stronger winds with waves, bear away to gather extra speed and then tack.
+Waves hitting the side of the boat can prevent it tacking.
 Does the jib have enough depth in the sail?
 Is the forestay and jib halyard too tight?
 If you have tacking problems bring the boat back to you by gybing it around.